APhA Good Government Student Pharmacist-of-the-Year Award

 The award, established in 2004, recognizes a student pharmacist who successfully organizes student pharmacist grassroots activity within their chapter and actively promotes the value of advocating for the profession.
 The award, is based on the student's ability to raise awareness of local and national pharmacy issues while embracing the concept of teamwork and collaboration among students, practitioners, and their state pharmacy association.
 This award is presented twice during APhA Annual Meeting & Exposition; at the Political Leadership Reception and at the APhA-ASP House of Delegates.

 Nominees must be active members of APhA-ASP and their state pharmacy association.
 The nominees' activities must have raised student pharmacists' awareness of current state and federal issues and made a positive impact on the pharmacy profession.
 Conducting coordinated responses to local bills and APhA Calls to Action, while not required, are considered important criteria.
 Emphasis is to be placed on students who utilize a political information "network" that include but are not limited to students, practitioners, and state association members.

 The nominator is responsible for submitting the award nomination packet online via Formsite.
-The deadline for nomination materials is December 15th annually.
+The deadline for nomination materials is November 1.
 The award nomination packet includes:

 - Nomination form